-In addition to the localized eavesdropping scenarios considered in the previous subsections, we now examine a benchmark case in which Eve is assumed to have access to the purification of the entire effective channel between Alice and Bob.
-This model corresponds to a collective Gaussian attack on the overall channel.
+In addition to the access-constrained eavesdropping scenarios considered in the previous subsections, we now examine a benchmark case in which Eve is assumed to have access to the purification of the entire effective channel between Alice and Bob, and to apply a collective Gaussian attack to the overall channel.